Australia Global Alumni

 Staying in touch through alumni groups

-With more than half a million international students from 192 countries studying in Australia, we’re sure you you’ll have’ll some new friends from around the world.
+With more than half a million international students from 192 countries studying in Australia, we’re sure you’ll have made some new friends from around the world.
 There’s no better way to stay in touch than through alumni associations.

 Joining an alumni group can help you:

 - Kickstart your career: Fellow alumni who work in your field can be a great resource when you are establishing your career.
 They can provide guidance on your industry and information about potential jobs through alumni newsletters and publications.

 - Keep in contact: Regular social events allow you to stay in touch even as you and your former classmates join the workforce or pursue study around the world.

 - Get the support you need: Family and friends will welcome you at home, but an alumni network is full of people who have shared similar experiences and can support you.